1915–16 Georgia Bulldogs basketball team

-The 1915–16 Georgia Bulldogs basketball team represented the University of Georgia during the 1915–16 college men's basketball season.
-The team captain of the 1915–16 season was C.W.
-Rawson.
+The 1915–16 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1915–16 NCAA men's basketball season.
+Led by Howell Peacock in his fourth and final season as head coach, the Bulldogs compiled an overall record of 7–2 with a mark of 2–0 in conference play.
+The team captain was C. W. Rawson.